dandersonaspect/sensor-integration-framework/README.md

 The Framework is designed to be integrated into a CI tool.
 CLI and Jenkins plugin launchers will be in 1.0.

-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
-CSS [source maps](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
-Fonts from Glyphicons are included, as is the optional Bootstrap theme.

 ## Bugs and feature requests